WildKernels/Sultan_KernelSU_SUSFS/README.md

-# Sukisu Kernels for Android
+# Sukisu Kernels for Zuma

 Personal use only